shaunthom/Choosing-Who-To-Learn-From/README.md

 The table has 5 columns:

 1. id: A unique number for each action a learner takes, making sure each one is counted separately.
-2. participantId: A special code for each person taking part, so that we know which participant made the choices
+2. participantId: A special code for each person taking part, so that we know which participant made the choices.
+It will be the same throughout the experiment for a particular participant
-3. trialIndex: Tells us the order of activities, like which came first, second, and so on.
+3. trialIndex: Informs us the number of selections that the participant made till that particular trial
 4. objectOnScreen: The object a learner sees on the screen when they make a choice.
 5. FilePlayed: The word that is played for the learner during the activity.